VaishnaviTiwari2807/BankSegAI---Targeted-Customer-Segmentation-for-Enhanced-Marketing/README.md

-# CustomerInsightsSegmentation
+# BankSegAI - Targeted Customer Segmentation for Enhanced Marketing

+## Introduction
+Marketing is crucial for the growth and sustainability of any business.
+Effective marketing strategies help build the company's brand, engage customers, grow revenue, and increase sales.
+One of the key challenges for marketers is to know their customers and identify their needs.
+By understanding the customer, marketers can launch targeted marketing campaigns tailored to specific needs.

+## Problem Statement
+The marketing team at a bank  wants to launch a targeted ad marketing campaign.
+To achieve this, they need to divide their customers into at least three distinctive groups.
+The bank has extensive data on their customers' transactional behaviors and financial profiles over the past six months.
+This data provides an excellent opportunity to apply data science techniques for market segmentation.

-## Project Overview
+## Objective
-This repository contains the code and methodology for a customer segmentation analysis for  bank.
-The project uses Autoencoders and clustering techniques to segment bank customers based on their transactional behaviors and financial profiles.
-The segmentation results are utilized to design targeted marketing campaigns, aiming to enhance customer engagement and optimize resource allocation.
+To segment the bank's customers using Autoencoders and clustering techniques, based on their transactional behaviors and financial profiles.
+The segmentation results will be utilized to design targeted marketing campaigns, aiming to enhance customer engagement and optimize resource allocation.

 ## Key Features
 - **Segmentation Modeling:** Application of K-means clustering to segment customers into distinct groups based on behavioral and financial characteristics.